mozman/svgwrite/doc/classes/animate.rst

 * **path** -- `<path-data>`

-  The motion path, expressed in the same format and interpreted the same way as the ‘d’ attribute on the ‘path’ element.
+  The motion path, expressed in the same format and interpreted the same way as the :ref:`d <pathCommands>` attribute on the **Path** element.
   The effect of a motion path animation is to add a supplemental transformation matrix onto the CTM for the referenced object which causes a translation along the x- and y-axes of the current user coordinate system by the computed X and Y values computed over time.

 * **keyPoints** -- `<list-of-numbers>`